BritishTrustForOrnithology/AcousticTools/README.md

 Using a consistent format makes it easier to write functions that know where to look for dates, times and species information.
 Also, making files in a common format with location name etc encoded in the filename reduces downstream confusion if similarly named files are divorced from their parent folders.

 ## Usage

+### Labelled audio management

+After labelling (annotating) audio files the wav+txt files need to be moved into relevant taxa and species folders.
+At the same time it is sensible to run some QA checks on the label files, e.g. to check for missing times, incorrect species codes, or incorrect channel labels.
+There are two functions to assist with this:

+* check_labels() will return a list of common errors in a folder of labels.
+* organise_labelled_clips() will move all audio+txt files from one folder to the relevant species folders

 ### Possible Acoustic Pipeline workflow